-If your robot does unexpected movements when it starts to run a program:
+If your robot does unexpected movements when it starts to run a program on the map cards:

-- This is normal.
+• This is normal.
 The robot is calibrating its position.
-If you place the robot in the center of the Start map card, it will have a shorter calibration time. - The calibration process improves the precision of the robot's movements.
-Do not move the robot during the calibration process. - The robot runs a quick calibration when you press the Run button.
-The robot runs a standard calibration the first time you press the Run button after turning the robot on, or when you press and hold the Run button for two seconds.
+If you place the robot in the center of the Start map card, it will have a shorter calibration time.

+• The calibration process improves the precision of the robot's movements.
+Do not move the robot during the calibration process.

+• The robot runs a 30-second full calibration the first time you press the Run button after turning it on.
+It runs a 17-second simple calibration when you press and hold the Run button for longer than two seconds.
+The robot does not run a calibration when you press the Run button if the robot has already run a calibration; it will simply adjust its position a little.
 The main program is executed after calibration.

 Need Help?
 Contact Thames & Kosmos Technical Support!